adolsalamanca/consul-go-poc/README.md

 go run main.go -port=3001
 ```

-You will see that only of the instances is the leader, it is using consul KV store to perform this assignment and also to rotate it.
+You will see that only of the instances is the leader, it is using consul KV store to perform the assignment and to rotate it.
+You can try to stop the Leader and one of secondary services will take the leadership now.